luckyonesl/arduino_ci-cd/README.md

-# Arduino ci/cd
+# Arduino ci / cd

-the intention of this essembly is to have an automated build server that is able to compile and flash arduino project's.
+the intention of this assembly is to have an automated build server that is able to compile and flash arduino project's.

 ![overview](documentation/ci_cd_arduino.drawio.png )